-The MPEG2 was created in 1994 to fix the short comings of its predecessor MPEG1.
-It is still in use because of a need for backwards compatibility with existing hardware and software.
-It was developed primarily by Sony, Thomson and Mitsubishi Electric.
+The MPEG2 was created in 1994 to fix the shortcomings of its predecessor MPEG1.
+It is still in use because of a need for backward compatibility with existing hardware and software.
+It was developed primarily by Sony, Thomson, and Mitsubishi Electric.
 After its release, it became the standard video format for DVD and SD digital television.

 The advantages you will enjoy when using the MPEG2 format include:

 This video encoding standard is designed to be used in broadcast, in conversational, and interactive environments.
-It is also designed to carry out scalability that is content-based.
+It is also designed to carry out content-based scalability.
 Because of how MPEG4 is built (having adopted features from MPEG1, MPEG2, and VRML), you can use it in both web environments and television and you can integrate content from both channels into the same multimedia environment.

 The advantages of MPEG4 can be seen in more of its features and these include: